-Physicians and researchers at The Texas Center for Maternal and Fetal Treatment, affiliated with Children's Memorial Hermann Hospital and The University of Texas Medical School at Houston (UTHealth), today voiced support for a landmark study in the New England Journal of Medicine that found major benefits for fetal surgery in patients with spina bifida.
+Physicians and researchers at The Fetal Center at Children's Memorial Hermann Hospital and The University of Texas Medical School at Houston (UTHealth), today voiced support for a landmark study in the New England Journal of Medicine that found major benefits for fetal surgery in patients with spina bifida.

-"This is a landmark study because it is the first to show the significant benefits of fetal surgery to unborn babies with spina bifida," said KuoJen Tsao, M.D., pediatric surgeon at Children's Memorial Hermann Hospital, assistant professor of surgery at UTHealth, and co-director of the Texas Center for Maternal and Fetal Treatment, where the first fetal surgery/EXIT procedure in Houston was performed in 1999.
+"This is a landmark study because it is the first to show the significant benefits of fetal surgery to unborn babies with spina bifida," said KuoJen Tsao, MD, pediatric surgeon at Children's Memorial Hermann Hospital, assistant professor of surgery at UTHealth, and co-director of The Fetal Center, where the first fetal surgery/EXIT procedure in Houston was performed in 1999.
 "The study shows that we can do something early on to affect the outcomes of patients with spina bifida, and it offers hope to so many families."

 "At our center, we were developing the program 10 years ago to perform fetal surgery for spina bifida but stopped because we were eagerly awaiting the results of this trial," Dr. Tsao continued.
 "These positive results show a real, beneficial option for children with spina bifida through prenatal surgery.
 We are now moving forward with our program and offering this therapy to patients in Houston and the region.
 We are currently screening patients."